 To create the OSPFv3 process, take the following steps:

 - Select a VR from the Virtual Router drop-down list.

-- Click New, and the OSPFv3 Configuration dialog pops up.
+- Click New to open the OSPFv3 Configuration page.

 - Area ID: Specifies the area ID that the interface belongs to.
 The area ID is in form of a 32-bit digital number, or an IP address.